About UCAS Points

 - Universities have changed their offers to reflect the new tariff.
 In other words, don't go thinking that your A* is now worth a third of what it used to be – it isn't, and it's still worth the same as before.

-The following shows how AS and A Level grades are converted into UCAS Points:
+Use the following to calculate how your AS and A Level grades are converted into UCAS Points:

 |AS Level||A Level||UCAS Points|

-The following shows how Scottish Highers are converted into UCAS Points:
+Use the following to calculate how your Scottish Highers are converted into UCAS Points:

 |Scottish Higher||UCAS Points|

-The following shows how Scottish Advanced Highers are converted into UCAS Points:
+Use the following to calculate how your Scottish Advanced Highers are converted into UCAS Points:

 |Scottish Advanced Higher||UCAS Points|

-The following shows how the Advanced Welsh Baccalaureate is converted into UCAS Points:
+Use the following to calculate how your Advanced Welsh Baccalaureate is converted into UCAS Points:

 |Advanced Welsh Baccalaureate||UCAS Points|

-The following shows how the International Baccalaureate is converted into UCAS Points:
+Use the following to calculate how your International Baccalaureate is converted into UCAS Points:

 |International Baccalaureate||UCAS Points|

 Finally, athough there are many different types of BTEC, among the most popular is the Pearson BTEC Level 3 National Diploma.
-The following shows how this qualification converts into UCAS Points (for a full list of how BTECs convert into UCAS Points, please visit the UCAS website):
+Use the following to calculate how this qualification converts into UCAS Points (for a full list of how BTECs convert into UCAS Points, please visit the UCAS website):

 |BTEC Level 3 National Diploma||UCAS Points|